joshuarlowry/Kiddo-Lullaby/README.md

 So, if for example, you want to have one set of lullabies playing in room A and another set playing in room B you will need two Amazon Accounts, two (or more) Echos, and two Spotify Accounts.
 We will call each combination of Amazon Account, Echo, and Spotify Account linked a "zone".
 This app will hopefully allow you to configure a "page" for these zones for you to control.

 ## Assumptions
-You must have a Spotify account, Amazon account, and an Echo.
+For the core purpose of this app, you must have a Spotify account, Amazon account, and an Echo.
 They must be linked.
+This code works without an Amazon account or an Echo, but that is the means through which I plan to play.
+I created a dedicated Amazon/Spotify account and linked the Echo.
+This means that that spotify account only sees one device.

+For each Spotify account, I plan to run a separate docker container and Spotify app api, unless I find some way to have multiple linked accounts to a single app.

 ## Setup
 First, setup your local environment variables on your machine.
 They will be passed during the docker run command.